zenstackhq/zenstack/docs/modeling-your-app.md

 }
 ```

-You can find more details about access policy [TBD here]().
+You can find more details about access policy [here](zmodel-access-policy.md).
 Also, check out the [Collaborative Todo App](https://github.com/zenstackhq/todo-demo-sqlite) sample for a more sophisticated policy design.

 Now you've got a fairly complete model for the app.
 Let's go ahead with [generating code](code-generation.md) from it then.